NxRelay for whole network

 With this option enabled, NxRelay will do its policy queries over HTTPS. ex) 0 = false, 1 = true- https_query_port

-Policy queries over HTTPS will use TCP/443 at default but if you need to use another port you can change it using this parameter.- query_cache_ttl
+Policy queries over HTTPS will use TCP/443 at default but if you need to use another port you can change it here.- query_cache_ttl

 NxRelay has 300 seconds cache for a query result from its policy server.
 You can set a number between 0 and 3600 seconds.
-It will reduce the communication to your policy server but your filtering policy change will be reflected after the cache expired. ex) 0 = bypass, 300 = 5 minutes, 1200 = 20 minutes- run_mapper
+If you increase the value, it will reduce the traffic to your policy server but your filtering policy change will be reflected after the cache expired. ex) 0 = bypass, 300 = 5 minutes, 1200 = 20 minutes- run_mapper

 NxRelay has an integrated NxMapper module to send Active Directory login username when you install it on a domain controller.- radius_accounting_port